orwa84/asynchronous-learning-concept/README.md

 ### [1.1] Logical languages

-In a _logical language_ like Javascript, different symbols and character sequences, such as `[` and `??`, have a precise, real and an undisputable meaning.
-For example, not only that a space between the two question marks above would imply something completely different than what it would otherwise, it would also turn it into "broken speech", or in _logical-language terms_, this would lead to a _syntax error_.
+In a _logical language_ like Javascript, different symbols and character sequences, such as `[` and `??`, have a precise and an undisputable meaning.
+For example, not only that adding a space between the two question marks above would imply something completely different than what it would otherwise, it would also turn it into "broken speech", or in logical-language terms, lead to a _syntax error_.

 In the world of logical languages, the "receiver" of the logical language cannot recover from a _syntax error_ and hence must reject the speech entirely.
 This is due to the way in which logical languages are designed, which is, to be as accurate and as unambiguous as possible![^6]

 [^6]: Think about what would happen if the receiver of a logical language was allowed to rectify the logical message at its own discretion when it does not make sense, then ambiguity might arise, which counters the original objective of such a language.
-If such a language was used to control a machine, this this implies that the machine might behave unpredictably.
+If such a language was used to control a machine, then this implies that the machine might behave unpredictably.

 ### [1.2] Natural languages

-On the other hand, the "meaning" in natural languages is constantly evolved and negotiated between two entitites who are constantly trying to guess and predict what the other entity is actually referring to in the real world.
+On the other hand, the "meaning" in natural languages is constantly evolved and negotiated between two entitites (people, usually) who are constantly trying to guess/predict what the other entity is actually referring to in the real world.

-In this realm, communication can continue to occur even when it is actually broken, namely, even when the two entities' prediction of what the other entity is referring to, is in fact, far off from what is intended 😅 (something that we all experienced at one point or another when communicating with other people!).
+In this realm, communication can continue to occur even when it is actually broken, namely, even when the two entities' prediction of what the other is referring to is far off from what is intended 😅 (something that we all experienced at one point or another when communicating with another human!).

 ### [1.3] The logical disadvantage